mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 causal analysis saved in the same input directory with suffix prepared.csv.

-# 4. Scripts for causal analysis
+# 5. Scripts for causal analysis

 There are two major files for running the causal analysis.

-Firstly, run MVMR.py, is the file for getting the causal genes for cases the user can supply the LD-matrix.
-This file can be downloaded and run on the terminal as
+# 5.1  If you do not provide an LD-matrix.

+          python3 MVMR_withoutLD.py "/home/user/file.csv"

+After python3, the argument should be the file.csv file containing the SNPs to exposure effects and SNPs to outcome effects.
+The first column is always the SNP ID’s, the last column is always the SNPs to outcome effect.
+Every other column in between is treated as an exposure variable.
+The separator to be used is comma.
+As an example:

+        SNPs,gene1,gene2,outcome
+        rs11191416,0.5,0.37,0.079
+        rs7098825,0.34,0.0,0.078
+        rs17115100,0.4,0.54,0.05

+# 5.2  If you provide an LD-matrix.

         python3 run_MVMR.py "/home/user/file.csv" "/home/user/ld.csv"